AI-vidence/antakia/docs/examples/california1.md

-# Tutorial (1/2)
+# California housing tutorial (1/2)

 This is the part 1 of our tutorial.
 It explains how to prepare data and launch AntakIA.
 Those steps are common to most of AntakIA usages.
-If you feel familiar enough, you can directly jump to the [second part](tutorial2.md).
+If you feel familiar enough, you can directly jump to the [second part](./california2.md).

 ## The California housing dataset

-We'll use the [California housing](https://inria.github.io/scikit-learn-mooc/python_scripts/datasets_california_housing.html) dataset, very famous in the datascience ecosystem.
+We'll use the [California housing](https://inria.github.io/scikit-learn-mooc/python_scripts/datasets_california_housing.html) dataset, very famous in the datascience ecosystem

 This dataset describes 20 640 block groups (ie. groups of houses) in California using 8 variables :